openmethane/openmethane/README.md

 in a docker container.
 This feature is only available for PyCharm Professional.

-The volumes may need to be adjusted to match the local paths for the openmethane-prior and setup_wrf repositories as described above.
+The volumes may need to be adjusted to match the local paths for the openmethane-prior and setup-wrf repositories as described above.
 This will create a new docker container when running the scripts or tests.